Making a will

-Creating a Will: five simple steps
+How to make a will: five simple steps

 Preparing a legal Will is the best way to ensure that when you do pass away your estate is distributed according to your wishes, and your family and loved ones are looked after.
 Using this handy guide will give you the tools you need to make your Will:

-Step 1: consult a lawyer with expertise in Wills and estates
+Step 1: Consult a lawyer with expertise in Wills and estates

 Maurice Blackburn Lawyers can help you ensure that your Will is valid according to the law and that it adequately expresses your wishes.